Will you matter in 5 years? (part 1)

 No. Your client doesn’t need you anymore.

 Why is that?
-Who moved the client’s cheese?
+Who moved the rep firm’s cheese?
 Although it is a bit simplistic, you can blame the internet for that.
-One of the chief duties of a rep firm was to bring information to the resellers of the products they represented.
+One of the chief duties of a rep firm was to bring information to the resellers or end-users of the products they represented.
 The sales rep always had a car trunk full of cut sheets, price books, and demo samples.
-But more and more, resellers were getting this information off of the internet.
-Even scarier, their end-users were getting the same information off the internet as well.
+But more and more, resellers and end-users were getting this information off of the internet.
 Clients were getting smarter, and sales people were mattering less and less.

 To compound the problem, technology was getting easier.
 It used to take a $100 an hour technician to install a network device in a building, and then it needed to be configured, programmed, adjusted, connected to some kind of host system upstream, monitored, serviced, and occasionally updated.
 That has all changed, and I came to see that change through two examples I witnessed.

-My 80 year old mother is the same as your Cisco-certified network engineer:
+My 85 year old mother is the same as your Cisco-certified network engineer.

 Well, perhaps not.
 Yet here she was, casually mentioning that she had recently installed a new wireless router in her house.
-What in the not-too-distant past took a highly trained technician with factory certification, probably sent by the cable TV company at a high price and a “we’ll be at your house between 8:00 AM and noon” attitude, had been done by my very un-technical 80 year old mother after her second glass of wine.
+In the not-too-distant past, this took a highly trained technician with factory certification, was probably sent by the cable TV company at a high price and a “we’ll be at your house between 8:00 AM and noon” attitude.
+Suddenly, the same job had been done by my very un-technical 85 year old mother.
 Ouch again.

 So just how safe are you in your industry right now?
 If your clients are replacing you with themselves, what do you have to offer them?
 Cheaper prices?
 Good luck on that race to the bottom.
 Only one person gets to be the cheapest, and if you’ve been reading this website over the years, that certainly doesn’t describe you.
 Better service?
 Perhaps.
 But will your service even be needed in the future?
 For example, in an age of driverless cars, will we need as many insurance agents, body repair shops, driving instructors, etc?